Katharine Burr Blodgett: Personal life

 Blodgett bought a home in Schenectady overlooking her birthplace, and spent most of her adult life there.
-Blodgett was an active community member and indulged in various hobbies.
-She was known for her contributions to civic affairs, including roles in the Travelers Aid Society and the General Electric employees' club.
+She was an active community member, indulged in various hobbies, and was known for her contributions to civic affairs, including roles in the Travelers Aid Society and the General Electric employees' club.
 Her interests spanned gardening, astronomy, antiquing, and playing bridge with friends.
 She was an actress in her town's theater group and volunteered for civic and charitable organizations.
 She had a sharp wit and was known for writing an occasional funny poem.

 Blodgett spent time during the summer at a camp at Lake George in upstate New York, where other General Electric scientists also owned property, and she pursued her love of gardening.
 Even after retiring in 1963, Blodgett continued her horticultural experiments, demonstrating her lifelong commitment to exploration and discovery.
 She died in her home on October 12, 1979, leaving behind a legacy of innovation, resilience, and breaking barriers for women in science and engineering.

 Blodgett's niece and namesake was astrophysicist and civil servant Katharine Blodgett Gebbie.
 In an interview, Gebbie recalled that on family visits her Aunt Katie:

 "always arrived with suitcases full of 'apparatus', with which she showed us such wonders as how to make colors by dipping glass rods into thin films of oil floating on water."

 Gebbie often spoke in later life of her aunt's influence by personal example on her choice of a career in science.